crashappsec/chalk/src/docs/howto-app-inventory.md

-# How to build a real-time application inventory
+# Create a real-time application inventory

-## Just like putting GPS trackers on your software
+### Use Chalk to create an always up-to-date database of what code is where, and who owns it

 ## Summary